 Hybrid learner insurance is a policy that gives you your freedom now and once you pass.
 It’s an annual policy that covers you on both your provisional licence and your full licence.
 Not only do you get consistent pricing across both licences, but you can start building your no claims bonus straight away.
 It’s pretty nifty, actually.

-Know exactly what you’re paying from provisional to full licence.
+Know what you’re paying from provisional to full licence

-Practise, pass your test, and drive away on the same policy.
+Practise, pass, and drive away on the same policy

-This covers you for any injury or damage caused to other people and their property.
+Covers you for injury caused to other people and damage caused to their property

-This takes ‘third party only’ and adds cover in the event your car is stolen or damaged by fire.
+Like ‘third party only’ but adds cover in case your car is stolen or damaged by fire

-This covers ‘third party fire and theft’ plus any damage you accidentally do to your own car.
+The same as ‘third party fire and theft’ but also covers you for damage you do to your own car

 Hybrid insurance is a black box policy based on education.

-Our experts will tailor a policy to your needs.
-If your needs change during the policy, simply call your account manager and they’ll update the policy for you.
+Experts will tailor a policy to your needs.
+If your needs change during the policy, simply call your account manager and they'll help you update the policy.

 Firstly, congratulations!
-Secondly, just get in contact with your account manager and they can adjust your policy to reflect your new car insurance band.
+Secondly, just get in contact with your account manager and they can help you adjust your policy to reflect your new car insurance band.